(tinctura Vinca rosea)

 The two classes of active natural compounds in Vinca are alkaloids and tannins.

 Two chemotherapy drugs are: Vinblastine (scientific name vincaleukoblastine) and Vincristine (scientific name 22-oxovincaleukoblastine) are marketed.
 These dimeric indole alkaloids are cytotoxic and target sites in cell division thus preventing mitosis to proceed.
 Although for a normal person, this action of the vinca alkaloids can be toxic but they are helpful agents in stopping the division of cancerous cells.

 Vinca alkaloids are extensively used in the prevention and treatment of cancer.
 The two common cancer treatment drugs (chemotherapy) from Lilly Velban® and Oncovin® are produced from vinblastin and vincristine respectively.

 The side effects when using these drugs can be serious though.

 Prevention of various forms of cancer, cancer treatment, anti-diabetic, stomachic, reduces high blood pressure and relieves anxiety.
 It has tranquilizing properties and is externally used against nose bleeding, sore throat and mouth ulcers.

 Side effects from oral use are mild, only experienced by a small number of people, and disappear after the supplement has been taken for a while.
-These may include: nausea, vomiting, and other stomach and intestinal symptoms.
+These side effects may include: nausea, vomiting, and other stomach and intestinal symptoms.